zchking/docs/pages/katalon-studio/tutorials/create_first_api_test_katalon_studio.md

 **Request Type:**

 This provides important information about a request.
-In Katalon Studio, a Web Service Request can be either [RESTful](https://en.wikipedia.org/wiki/Representational_state_transfer) or [SOAP](https://simple.wikipedia.org/wiki/SOAP_(protocol)).
+In Katalon Studio, a Web Service Request can be either RESTful or SOAP.
 Since RESTful is becoming more and more popular, it is selected by default in the dialog.

 **URL:**